 Before we take a look at Alice's pictures, lets think about another situation: Imagine we were actually measuring the distance between two cities, lets say from Berlin to Madrid.
-At some point of the trip, Paris will be at our right, far away from the road, as in the picture below.
+At some point of the trip, Paris will be at our right, far away from the road, as in Image 3.